 Ubud is a city on the Indonesian island of Bali.
 Just one hour from the airport, Ubud is surrounded by tropical rainforests, rice terraces, and Hindu temples.
-It is also considered to be the cultural center of the island, full of artistic creations, craftsmen and traditional dances.
+It is also considered to be the cultural centre of the island, full of artistic creations, craftsmen and traditional dances.

 Campuhan Ridge Walk